Masterminds/sprig/README.md

 - div: Divide the first integer by the second
 - mod: Module of first integer divided by second
 - mul: Multiply two integers
-- biggest: Return the biggest of a series of integers. `biggest 1 2 3` returns `3`.
+- max (biggest): Return the biggest of a series of integers. `max 1 2 3` returns `3`.
+- min: Return the smallest of a series of integers. `min 1 2 3` returns `1`.

 ## Principles: